bhagya88/NewsScrape/README.md

 ### How it works

 * When the user visits the site the news articles are webscraped, and checked if they already exist in the database.
-If they don't already exist then they are stored in the database.
+If they don't, then they added to the database.

 * The use can navigate to different articles and leave his notes.